FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/ds_in_prod_packaging_ci.md

 Python's history of packaging has had its dark times but nowadays things have pretty much settled and now there is only one obvious tool left to do it, namely [setuptools][].
-A Python [packaging tutorial][] explains the various steps needed to set up a proper ``setup.py`` but it takes a long time to really master the subtleties of Python packaging and even then it is quite cumbersome.
+An official Python [packaging tutorial][] and many user articles like [Alice in Python projectland][] explain the various steps needed to set up a proper ``setup.py`` but it takes a long time to really master the subtleties of Python packaging and even then it is quite cumbersome.
 This is the reason many developers refrain from building Python packages.
-Another reason is that even if you have a proper Python package set up, proper versioning is still a manual and thus error-prone process.
+Another reason is that even if you have a correct Python package set up, proper versioning is still a manual and thus error-prone process.
 Therefore the tool [setuptools_scm][] exists which draws the current version automatically from git so a new release is as simple as creating a new tag.
 Following the famous Unix principle "Do one thing and do it well" also a Python package is